AIA-Ghana/AIA-Ghana.github.io/_posts/2020-07-14-interview-with-notitia-co-founder-derek-k-degbedzui.md

 * Landing interviews at your dream company
 * Acing phone screens, coding challenges, and on-site interviews
 * Effortlessly negotiating your dream offer

+**How it Works - 3 Core Pillars of the program:**

+***i.
+Courses***

+Step-by-step online course specifically engineered to land you job in data science

+Clear action plans, templates, and guides that break down, in detail, the exact steps for you to

+follows

+***ii.
+Community***

+Winning Slack community with over 1000+ like-minded, dedicated data scientists

+Supportive peers, students that have “done it”, and our expert team is there support

+and guide you.
+Ultra-active, 100% response rate